northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ---
 :::

 Bash commands perform various tasks within the shell environment.
-Commands span from basic functionalities (e.g., `ls`, `cd`, `cp`, `mv`, and `rm`) to more advanced ones(e.g., `grep` and `awk`).
+Commands span basic functionalities (e.g., `ls`, `cd`, `cp`, `mv`, and `rm`) to more advanced ones(e.g., `grep` and `awk`).
 We cover these commands and more in this tutorial.
 Bash can also be used in scripts, allowing users to automate tasks and perform more complex operations via loops, conditional logic, and defining functions, which we cover at the end of this page.

 In summary, shell commands perform various tasks with the terminal.

 ## Terminal

-The terminal - aka the command line interface (CLI) - is a text-based interface for interacting with an operating system.
+The terminal - the command line interface (CLI) - is a text-based interface for interacting with an operating system.
 It is a way for users to interact with the system and perform tasks by typing commands and receiving text-based output.

 In contrast to graphical user interfaces (GUIs), the terminal provides a more direct and powerful way to interact with the system.
-Tasks that may require several steps in a GUI can often be accomplished much more quickly and efficiently in the terminal.
+Tasks requiring several steps in a GUI can often be accomplished much more quickly and efficiently in the terminal.

 :::{figure} ../images/terminal-view.png
 ---